tlqtangok/scd/README.md

 # usage

-this is a build-version of ubuntu-x64 version there. one may run script:
+there is a build-version of ubuntu-x64 version there. one may run script:
 ```
 cd rel